Jiani Liu

 Work in Progress

-- Entrepreneurial Dynamics and the Great Recession
+Self-employment Dynamics and the Great Recession

-- Maturity and Consumer Default Risks
+Maturity and Consumer Default Risks

 I study the implications of unsecured debt maturity in a general equilibrium model in which households face idiosyncratic endowment shocks.
 In the model economy, households can default on their debts.
 I find that as maturities lengthen, the number of borrowers increases.
 This rise in borrowers coincides with a higher overall default rate and a decline in the number of savers, leading to a reduction in total savings.
 Although more people engage in borrowing, individual households borrow less.
 The comovement of borrowing and saving emerges in equilibrium, where the risk-free rate experiences a slight decline as maturity extends.
 I also analyze welfare effects and find that households prefer long-term debt over short-term debt, resolving the puzzle posed by partial equilibrium models of debt maturity.
 The decrease in the risk-free rate can account for this preference.